briansrebrenik/cbir/README.md

 The main package used for the system was the OpenCV Python package which included the algorithms for the ORB descriptor calculations and the Brute Force Matching algorithm.
-To see the rest of the required packages, I have included a .yml file from my virtual Conda environment.
+To see the rest of the required packages, I have included a .txt file from my virtual Conda environment which includes all packages used.